-Our family attended Nozstock 2016 and, once again, had a brilliant time!
-The festival is set in the beautiful rolling hills of Bromyard, Herefordshire and is a really magical place to visit.
+Our family attended our third Nozstock this summer and yet again had an amazing weekend of fun and frolics!
+The festival is set in the beautiful rolling hills of Bromyard, Herefordshire and is a magical place to visit.

-Compared to some, Nozstock may be a fairly small festival, but there is nothing pint-sized about the variety of entertainment.
+Compared to some, Nozstock may be a fairly small festival, but there is nothing pint-sized about the variety of entertainment on offer.
 There are 9 stages offering a large variety of music, comedy, theatre, dance, film and endless activities for children of all ages.

 Site and facilities

 The festival is well signposted and admission onto the site was quick and efficient.
 Plenty of marshals were on hand for assistance.
 There is a short walk (less than 10 mins) from the car park to the family camping area.
 When we arrived on Friday afternoon there was plenty of space left to set up camp.

 The toilets and showers are just a couple of minutes from the family campsite.
 They were all regularly serviced, and although not squeaky clean were pretty good by festival standards.
 There were a few water taps close by and sinks for washing up as well.

 The children’s area, known as “Little Wonderland”, was improved upon for 2017.
 The whole area was set back more from the path leading between the various stages, and was better fenced in giving the area a more secure feel to it.

 Over the course of the weekend my boys partook in circus skills, drawing, crafts, Lego building, storytelling, music making, willow weaving, mask making, dancing and so much more besides!

 The children’s area was always buzzing with families, while your children are having fun there are always others about to chat to.
 A fair amount of the activities are in a tent so ideal to catch some shade from the sun or shelter from the rain.